Slow Productivity is an idea in the right direction, but its time may not have arrived yet.

 On the other hand, if you read the comments many people make on LinkedIn, Twitter and other social media, the working environment is more competitive than ever.
 Many people seem to enjoy being part of a grind and hustle culture.
 They live for their careers.
 They live to and for work.

-Hustle culture is real, and it is toxic.
+Hustle culture is real, and it is toxic (that’s why I wrote A Manifesto Against Hustle Culture).
 There are always more hours to work, a higher salary to be earned, a more senior position to be promoted to… It is an endless rat race, and the most likely prize at the end of it is burnout.

-This is not a recipe for wellbeing and purposeful and fulfilling life, just the opposite.
+This is not a recipe for well-being and a purposeful and fulfilling life, just the opposite.
 It is a recipe for disaster, stress and unhappiness.

 Dress me slowly because I’m in a hurry